Thanchicha/sun-sola-marketplace/README.md

 # Hackthon Project Sun-Sola

-Sun-Sola is a frontend e-commerce platform that connects solar panel shops (sellers/installers) with customers who are looking for solar energy solutions.
+Sun-Sola is a frontend marketplace and review platform that connects solar panel shops (sellers/installers) with customers who are looking for solar energy solutions.

 This project focuses on frontend development, user interface design,